Weather for Aircrews – Basic weather info for non-professionals

 Nearly every country in the world promotes and loves adventure sports, like hang gliding and paragliding.
 Switzerland even put an image of a guy paragliding on their 50 Franc note.
 The Texas Parks and Wildlife Department has opened the doors of Texas parks to USHPA pilots.
 Other public land administrators in the U.S. should do the same.

-The content of this website is copyright © 2017 by Southwest Airsports, LLC.
-All Rights Reserved
+The content of this website is copyright © 2020 by Southwest Airsports, LLC.
+All Rights Reserved Worthy is the Lamb who was slain